AyenaCode/AyenaCode/README.md

 👋 Hi, I’m @AyenaCode

-👀 I’m passionate about TypeScript, Rust, and building modern web applications with React and SolidJS
+👀 I’m passionate about JS-TypeScript and building modern web applications with Svelte and React

 🌱 I’m currently exploring Rust and blockchain development to expand my skills

-💼 I’m open to collaborating on exciting projects involving React, Next.js, or SolidStart
+💼 I’m open to collaborating on exciting projects involving SveltKit or React-Next.js,

 💬 Feel free to reach out if you’d like to connect or collaborate!